d-protsenko/tutorials/quickstart/how_to_start.md

 [INFO] ------------------------------------------------------------------------
 ```

-The result are zip archives of the Features in "project-distribution" folder.
+The result is zip archives of the Features in "project-distribution" folder.

 ```console
 $ ls project-distribution